lululxvi/deepxde/docs/user/installation.rst

 TensorFlow 2.x backend
 ``````````````````````

-Export ``DDEBACKEND`` as ``tensorflow`` to specify TensorFlow 2.x backend.
+Export ``DDE_BACKEND`` as ``tensorflow`` to specify TensorFlow 2.x backend.
 The required TensorFlow version is 2.2.0 or later.
 In addition, DeepXDE will set ``TF_FORCE_GPU_ALLOW_GROWTH`` to ``true`` to prevent TensorFlow take over the whole GPU memory.

 PyTorch backend
 ```````````````

-Export ``DDEBACKEND`` as ``pytorch`` to specify PyTorch backend.
+Export ``DDE_BACKEND`` as ``pytorch`` to specify PyTorch backend.
 The required PyTorch version is 1.9.0 or later.
 In addition, if GPU is available, DeepXDE will set  the default tensor type to cuda, so that all the tensors will be created on GPU as default:

 .. code:: python